Need an easy outdoor activity? Try a pom pom water table.

 This.
 This right here is one of the most fun activities we’ve ever done in our water table.
 That means a lot because we’ve done some pretty cool things in that table but this pom pom water table?
 It might just take the cake.

 RELATED: Looking for more easy outdoor activities?
 I have a whole list!

 Wait.
 How does this pom pom water table work?

 I know.
 A pom pom water table sounds a little bit out there because “Can pom pom balls get wet?”

-Why yes they can (I learned this trick from Mandisa at Happy Toddler Playtime).
+Turns out: they absolutely can get wet (I learned this trick from Mandisa at Happy Toddler Playtime).

-Pom pom balls can get wet, get dry, and be played with again.
+Pom pom balls can get wet, dry off, and be played with again.
 There is life for a pom pom ball after it is soaked.

 It’s really easy….